Loading and Saving Brushes¶

 - Now, when you test, the fade seems to have a normal effect… except on the really small sizes, which look pixelly.
 To get rid of that, check the anti-aliasing check box.
 If you test again, the lines should be much nicer now.

 Saving the new Brush¶

-When you’re satisfied, go to the upper left and select “save new preset”.
+When you’re satisfied, go to the upper left and select :guilabel::Save new preset.